fermmm/group-date/readme/deploying-aws.md

 If connection to the database cannot be established there could be a problem related with Amazon security, specifically with: "Virtual Private Cloud (VPC)" and "Security Groups" [see this page](https://docs.aws.amazon.com/neptune/latest/userguide/security-vpc-setup.html)

 To check if the database connection is working between EC2 (Beanstalk) and Neptune connect using SSH and then follow [these instructions](https://docs.amazonaws.cn/en_us/neptune/latest/userguide/access-graph-gremlin-rest.html).
 The curl command should return something.

-## Importing a database backup
+## Importing database content

 Neptune already has a backup system but it's limited if you don't pay.
-So there is another alternative backup loading and saving system I did.
-Using that you can load a database content file in 2 supported formats XML (GraphML) or the official CSV.
-If you want to load a backup saved in XML format you will need an extra step for converting that into CSV, this project includes [this](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) python script to do that conversion, the version in this repo it's a little improved.
+You can still save and load the contents of the database for free to do backups, localhost testing or troubleshooting.
+This tutorial covers importing a database content file with 2 formats you can choose: XML (GraphML) or CSV (The officially supported).
+If you need to load a XML you need an extra step to convert it to CSV first, that is also covered in this tutorial.

+If you want to export the database content scroll to the next section.

 ### Setup AWS to enable database import: